-In 2016, the net profits of the PKO Bank Polski SA and its peer group were significantly affected by regulatory charges, including mainly the bank tax.
+In 2016, the net profits of the PKO Bank Polski SA Group and its peer group were significantly affected by regulatory charges, including mainly the bank tax.

-Thanks to the significant improvement in interest income and net write-downs achieved under favourable economic conditions, the banks managed to maintain their net profits on the level of 2015.
+In spite of a significant improvement in interest income and net write-downs achieved under favourable economic conditions, the banks from the peer group did not manage to improve their net profits in relation to the previous year.

-In 2016, the PKO Bank Polski SA generated the highest net profit among its peer banks group and its share in profit of the banking sector reached 21%.
+In 2016, the PKO Bank Polski SA Group generated the highest net profit among its peer bank groups.
+At the same time, it achieved a y/y increase.